 Used in various facilities in the nuclear fuel cycle, a glovebox is sensitive equipment.
 A fire can result in the loss of containment and the release of radioactive material into the environment.
-This is why IRSN has launched in 2013 a research program now supported by Japan.
+This is why IRSN has launched in 2013 a research program which will last until the end of 2023.

 Gloveboxes – leaktight structures that allow certain nuclear materials such as plutonium oxide (PuO2) to be handled without loss of containment – are used in various nuclear fuel cycle facilities.
 Given the serious implications of a release of plutonium into the environment, IRSN decided in 2013 to launch a research program to reduce uncertainty about estimations of the levels of PuO2 that would be dispersed in the event of a glovebox fire.